-- Contact details (individual names, postal address, telephone number, mobile number, e-mail address) and authorised signatories; - Bank account and account number; - 3.
-Postal address and email address for sending invoices and notices; - Address in the United Kingdom for the purpose of serving legal documents and formal legal notices; - 5.
-Job title of person for whose attention notices should be marked; - Twenty four hour contact details; and - Business SIC code under the United Kingdom Standard Industrial Classification of Economic Activities, and corresponding VAT status.
+- Contact details (individual names, postal address, telephone number, mobile number, e-mail address) and authorised signatories; - 2.
+Bank account and account number; - 3.
+Postal address and email address for sending invoices and notices; - Address in the United Kingdom for the purpose of serving legal documents and formal legal notices; - Job title of person for whose attention notices should be marked; - Twenty four hour contact details; and - Business SIC code under the United Kingdom Standard Industrial Classification of Economic Activities, and corresponding VAT status.

-The Wholesale Contract for Wholesale Services Page 12 of 13 This Wholesale Contract has been entered into on the date stated at the beginning of this Wholesale Contract.
+This Wholesale Contract has been entered into on the date stated at the beginning of this Wholesale Contract.

 Signed by

 for and on behalf of

-Name of contracting Director/Authorised signatory - Wholesaler in the presence of:
+Name of contracting Director/Authorised signatory - Wholesaler

+Date:

+in the presence of:

 Witness Signature:

 Print Name:

 Address:

+Date:

 Signed by

 for and on behalf of

 Name of contracting Director/Authorised signatory - Contracting retailer:

+Date:

+1- H

 In the presence of:

-Witness signature:

-Print name:
+Witness signature: Print name:

 Address:

+Address.

+Date:

+The Wholesale Contract for Wholesale Services

+Version 1.0 Page 13 of 13